zotonic/zotonic/doc/dev/contributing.rst

      git push mine some-topic-branch

 6. A Zotonic committer will review your patch and merge it into the main repository or send you feedback.
+The pull request page on github is the main place to discuss the code and related topics.